js1972/js1972.github.io/_posts/2016-05-20-smart-endpoints-and-dumb-pipes.markdown

 ---
 layout: post
 comments: true
-title:  "Smart end-points and dump pipes"
+title:  "Smart end-points and dumb pipes"
 excerpt: "Are we doing integration wrong?
 Bulding business logic into interfaces and creating dependencies on bigger and bigger integration teams."
 date:   2014-09-10 09:00:00
 mathjax: false